TrivadisPF/platys-modern-data-platform/cookbooks/recipes/creating-adr-with-log4brains/README.md

  ✔  Your Log4brains static site was successfully generated to .log4brains/out with a total of 3 ADRs
 ```

 The static website is available in `.log4brains/out`.
-Consult the [Log4brains GitHub](https://github.com/thomvaill/log4brains#-cicd-configuration-examples) to see examples on how deploy it to various static hoting services.
+Consult the [Log4brains GitHub](https://github.com/thomvaill/log4brains#-cicd-configuration-examples) to see examples on how deploy it to various static hosting services.